27 Pool Noodle Hacks That Will Improve Your Life

 No-Roll Mini Work Light

-Cut a small section of foam pipe insulation or a swim noodle and wrap it around a small LED flashlight.
+Cut a small section of foam pipe insulation or a pool noodle and wrap it around a small LED flashlight.
 Wedge the foam into any crack, crevice or corner. – Costas Stavrou.
-Plus: Check out these 20 hacks for the home using hangers, rubber bands and cardboard tubes.

 More Comfortable Mowing